District Information

 The Southwestern Central School District serves approximately 1,350 students.
 Our district comprises three buildings.
 Southwestern Elementary School, which opened in September 2002, serves grades Pre-K-5; the Middle School which serves grades 6-8, and the High School which serves grades 9-12.

-Employment in the district comprises 149 faculty members and 88 non-instructional personnel.
-There are principals in each of the three schools with an assistant principal in the elementary school and a secondary principal in the high school.
+Employment in the district comprises 152 faculty members and 90 non-instructional personnel.
+There are principals in each of the three schools with assistant principals in the elementary school and the high school.

 The Southwestern Central School District is distinguished by a well-educated faculty that is committed to excellence.
 Parent and community participation and support is acknowledged as essential to maintaining an environment for effective learning.